noSpamProxy/Reports/Get-NspMsgTrackAsCSV/Readme.md

 E.g.:
   "2019-06-05 08:00" or "2019-06-05 20:00:00"

+### TransactionId
+  Filter for the transaction ID which is provided by a NoSpamProxy Messagetrack.

 ## Outputs
 Report is stored under %TEMP% if the report is send via E-Mail the file will be removed.